This is our review of the Virgin Atlantic Reward+ Mastercard credit card.

 - If you are a Gold member, you would receive two Clubhouse lounge passes instead on one if you chose that option.

-The voucher benefits are substantially better now than they were before August 2020.
+The voucher benefits were substantially improved in August 2020.
 You can now upgrade to Upper Class, you can now use the upgrade voucher on either cash or points tickets, and Red (base level) members can now redeem the 2-4-1 voucher in Upper Class.

 If you usually travel on your own, the upgrade voucher is likely to suit you best.
 This can also be used by a couple to upgrade one leg per person on a return cash or reward flight.